-electronConfig listed tag the respective states in atomSpecies/species/electronConfig/coreConfig have to be moved directly to the section of the valence electrons in atomSpecies/species/electronConfig/valenceConfig.
+electronConfig the listed tag respective states in atomSpecies/species/electronConfig/coreConfig have to be the the section valence moved directly to of electrons in atomSpecies/species/electronConfig/valenceConfig.
 The number of valence electrons is specified in calculationSetup/bzIntegration/@valenceElectrons.
 It has to be adapted even if the electron configuration is specified directly.